holstt/google-drive-discordbot/README.md

 ## Getting Started

+Using Google's APIs requires a Google Cloud Platform (GCP) account.
+You might want to familiarize yourself with the resepective API quotas before getting started.

 Obtain Google credentials (json-file) for the Google Drive API and Google Sheets API and place the file in /Secrets

 Either run the project natively or use the provided Dockerfile.